Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Before you begin creating your holiday marketing campaigns, you need to do a few things with your list of contacts.

-Clean it up.
-You might want to tidy up your email list first before you engage in important campaigns to get rid of inactive contacts, duplicates, and other stuff that’s toxic to your business.
+Clean up your list.
+You might want to tidy up your email list first before you engage in important campaigns to get rid of inactive contacts, duplicates, and other useless email addresses.
 It’ll save your money and minimize the risk of running into a spam trap and getting banned by email providers.

-Segment it.
+Segment your list.
 Typically, brands send the same e-commerce sale announcements to all clients.
-But if you know which product categories your potential customers like the most, you can use segmentation to make your Cyber Monday emails more relevant to increase conversions.
+But if you know which product categories your potential customers like the most, you can use segmentation to make your Cyber Monday emails more relevant and increase conversions.
 You can study the results of your Black Friday emails and sales to determine how and who to target.

 Cyber Monday Email Ideas: When You’re Not Sure What To Send 2